Situation Updates on Location, Fuel Leak, Salvage & Remediation

 - Please let us know what the USCG believes is in the vessel, including any fuel, oil, other fluids, cargo, and the size and variety of the catch being delivered.

 - We also would like an update, ideally before this weekend, on what the USCG’s plan is to make this removal happen.

 FROM USCG, Incident Management Division, Coast Guard Sector Long Island Sound, “Today’s operations were stopped to address safety concerns.
 Our contractors have been professional and flexible throughout the operation.
 Due to incoming weather, I cannot tell you when operations will resume.
 As soon as I know I will call or email.
 Also, I passed your concerns about the lights and radar return to our field team.
 Our contractors did place a light on the vessel and will be checking the high flyer.”

 The USCG said the salvage must take place in seas of 1′ or less.
-Regarding the weather, the present NOAA/NWS Marine Forecast predicts that will be Sunday evening, March 24.
+Regarding the weather, the present NOAA/NWS Marine Forecast predictions will be watched.